dosXdev/banQuest/docs/dev-setup.md

 	docker run --env-file .env --name banquest-app-c1 -p 8000:8000 -d banquest:<TAG>

 > _Note_: Default backend appilication image for running BanQuest inside of a container is still a WIP

+## Setting up testing env using `docker-compose`:

+1. For `docker-compose` to run we assume you have both the frontend and backend repo cloned inside a parent directory.
+2. `cd` into the backend repo (banQuest) and run the following command `docker-compose up --build`

+	> _Note: You can replace the hardcoded env vars in the docker-compose file as need be_

+3. This should build and bring up both the React and Django apps along with a postgresql instance.
+4. APIs should be accessible at port `:8000` and the UI at port `:3000`.